ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: The proposed ResNorm

-Based on the above empirical and theoretical analysis, the standard shift induces structural information loss and accelerates over-smoothing.
-We can conclude that the standard shift operation is not suitable for GRL.
-The importance of the mean statistics is different for each node, thus it is reasonable to retain a specific fraction of mean for each node representation.
-On the other hand, using degree-specific parameters for nodes with different degrees is considered a feasible way in prior works~\cite{tang2020investigating,DBLP:conf/kdd/WuHX19}.
-However, the degree-specific parameter strategy is too expensive due to the long-tailed distribution of node degree.
-Although we can utilize hashing-based approach to map some degrees to same entry of a hash table so as to reduce the parameters, it is still unaffordable for a normalization layer which is considered a light module.
-We here utilize the shift operation to simulate the degree-specific parameter strategy.
-Concretely, we assign a weight matrix $\bm W_i = \bm S_i \bm W= (\bm I_d - \frac{k_i}{d}\bm 1 \bm {1^T})\bm W$ to node $v_i$, where $0<k_i<1$ and $1-k_i$ is the preservation ratio of mean for $v_i$.
+Based on the analysis, the standard shift induces structural information loss and accelerates over-smoothing, and therefore is not suitable for GRL.
+The importance of the mean statistics is different for each node, thus it is reasonable to retain a specific fraction of the mean for each node representation.
+On the other hand, using specific parameters for nodes with different degrees is considered a feasible way in prior works~\cite{tang2020investigating,DBLP:conf/kdd/WuHX19}.
+However, the degree-specific parameter strategy is too expensive due to the long-tailed distribution of node degrees.
+Although we can utilize the hashing-based approaches to map some degrees to the same entry of a hash table so as to reduce the parameters, it is still affordable for a normalization layer which is considered a light module.
+Here we utilize the shift operation to simulate the degree-specific parameter strategy.
+Concretely, we assign a weight matrix $\bm W_i = \bm S_i \bm W= (\bm I_d - \frac{k_i}{d}\bm 1 \bm {1^T})\bm W$ to node $v_i$, where $0<k_i<1$ and $1-k_i$ is the preservation ratio of mean for $v_i$. \begin{remark} the minimum and maximum singular values of matrix $\bm S_i \bm W$ are larger than those of matrix $\bm{SW}$. \end{remark}